lazymaniac/LexSem/README.md

 LexSem
 ======

-Polish lexical and semnatical database created on the basis of plWordNet nad Wiktionary projekts
+Polish lexical and semnatical database created on the basis of plWordNet nad Wiktionary projects